ZRshid/TerrificTotes/README.md

 ```

 ## Reflections
 We very much enjoyed the overall process of making this repo and how we supported and learned from each other.

+We all benefited from the pair-programming process, but it was a challenge to assign tickets evenly, given the odd number of people in the group.

+In the first week, we set up the very ambitious target of an automated process of updating the warehouse with all three star schemas.
+We realised that this would not have been achievable within the timeframe of the project, so we decided to focus on delivering the MVP.
+Another crucial insight from our project is that planning and communication are key (e.g., discussing interfaces to functions/more detailed planning of the three stages before starting to work separately on the different parts of the repo).